bahrus/custom-enhancements/README.md

 But there's at least one fundamental difference between these two scenarios -- The template instantiation process typically originates from trusted script, which can in turn validate if needed the integrity of the template it is instantiating.

-For some enhancements, the server rendered (or imported) HTML really should be vetted first before applying the enhancement.
+In contrast, for some enhancements, the server rendered (or imported) HTML really should be vetted first before applying the enhancement.
+We need an established protocol for how this vetting can take place